Kizuato

+It is the second in Leaf's Visual Novel series, which took the style of Chunsoft's Sound Novel series, such as Kamaitachi no Yoru, and applied it to eroge, as with their previous work, Shizuku, which released earlier in the same year, helping to pioneer the term "visual novel".

 Story

 Koichi Kashiwagi, a college student, goes to his cousins' for his father's funeral.
 After the ceremony, as he is on summer vacation, he stays with them.
 He experiences recurring nightmares and must hold down a strong homicidal impulse surfacing from deep within himself.
 One day Koichi dreams that he slaughters a person violently.
 The next day, the news reports the event of a violent homicide in the park where Koichi committed the murder in his dream.